 Not everyone can go marching or vote, so donate.
 I know we’re all broke, but you don’t have to give $100.
 Just give $10 or $5.
 I was a broke ass bitch and I still am.
 Yet, I’ll continue to donate to my favorite non-profit organizations with whatever little I can give.
 I live in the middle of nowhere in East Texas and Austin is four hours away in my rinky dink Sentra.
 My friends who live at the capital can protest and picket as much as they want to, but my ability to create social change is limited to voting, campaigning for my favorite leaders, and giving donations.
 Many of you guys can relate to this too.
+So donate.

 It may seem like giving money is futile, but if you invest your donations to the right place, you could see real change happen.
 Below you’ll find a list of non-profit organizations for a variety of causes.
 Whether it’s reproductive rights, Native American rights, the environment, or animals, you’ll find an organization that can resonate with you.
 Almost of all these donations can be tax-deductible.
 Also, be sure to check for recurring donations, because four years is a long time and The Donald gives us no shortage of bullshit.